scylladb/sphinx-scylladb-theme/README.rst

     # Warning: Be careful, the next command deletes all files inside the folder.
     git rm -rf .
     touch .nojekyll

-Then, add ``.nojekyll`` file to the git index, commit your changes and push them.
+    git add .
+    git commit -m "Setup GitHub Pages"
+    git push origin gh-pages

 2\.
 Open the repository `Settings <https://github.com/scylladb/sphinx-scylladb-theme/settings>`_, and scroll down to the "GitHub Pages" section.

 3\.
 Select ``gh-pages`` branch.

 4\.
 Wait a couple of minutes, it might take a while until GitHub applies the changes.
-If everything goes well 🤞, you will see the docs published under https://scylladb.github.io/<repository-slug>/
+If everything goes well 🤞, you will see the docs published under ``https://scylladb.github.io/<repository-slug>``

 Disabling GitHub Pages
 ======================